SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/introduction.md

 ---

 # Introduction
 Welcome to an Introduction to Collect Earth Online (CEO)!
 This workshop will give an overview of CEO and how to use it for data collection.

-To start off, this section will cover ...
+*Note, this workshop will be recorded for later reference*

 ## Pre-workshop set-up
 Make sure you have joined the CEO institution for this workshop **“Trinidad and Tobago Geospatial Workshop”**.
 See further details on the pre-workshop set up page.
 [Pre-Workshop Set Up](../intro-to-ceo/pre-workshop-set-up.md)